If your house feels one random toy pile away from total chaos… same.

 Why declutter now?

-The 7-Day Holiday Declutter Challenge
+The 7-Day Declutter Challenge

 Each day takes about an hour, or less with help.
 So enlist the rest of the family for a commitment every day for a week.
 Even small kids can help by going through toys or by taking on one drawer.
 When my kids were smaller, I always gave them our Tupperware drawer to organize — nothing breakable and they get the satisfaction of finding tops and containers that match.